DeviationTX/deviation-manual/source/ch_protocols.rst

 The LOLI protocol supports 8 channels.
 The receiver must be bound manually one-time using the ‘Bind’ button, after which it should stay bound.

-Receiver output modes are configurable via protocol options
+Receiver output modes are configurable via protocol options.

 The first four channels are Aileron, Elevator, Throttle and Rudder.

+Failsafe settings are supported.

+Telemetry is supported.

 Protocol: \*E016H
 ----------------